 Primarily the large multinational companies that buy large amounts of the crop and use it to manufacture various food products and other things such as clothes, as well as the consumers living in wealthy countries who buy these things.
 The less these companies pay for their inputs, then the more profit they make for their no-responsibility shareholders, who neither know nor care about you and your family.

 Question #3: Is there a limit to how low the price can fall?

-No. It can even happen that the price will fall below the cost of producing the crop, so that you, the farmer, will make no money and will become indebted, from which debt many of you will never escape.
+No. It can even happen that the price will fall below the cost of producing the crop, according to the logic of the free market, so that you, the farmer, will make no money and will become indebted, from which debt many of you will never escape.
 There are hundreds of thousands of farmers worldwide who have committed suicide because of their debts or loss of livelihood.

 Question #4: If this happens, will you, or anyone else, help me and my family to survive?

 No. You will be left entirely on your own to suffer the consequences of other people’s greed or their foolish advice.